 What is implantation?

-Why?
-Well, implantation may be a bigger hurdle to clear than fertilization.
-Recent research shows that as many as two thirds of fertilized eggs fail to implant, indicating that embryos are likely predestined for survival or death before even the first cell division.
+While many people consider conception to be the beginning of pregnancy, implantation is the true beginning of pregnancy—physiologically speaking.
+According to recent research , conception is not a rare event, but as many as two thirds of fertilized eggs fail to implant, indicating that embryos are likely predestined for survival or death before even the first cell division.

 What is the process of implantation?

 Let’s say you had sex in the days before ovulation occurred.
 When the egg was released, there were already sperm waiting in your fallopian tubes, and one of them managed to fertilize it.
 The fertilized egg begins rapidly dividing as it travels down the fallopian tubes toward the uterus.

 When it enters the uterus, it begins the process of burrowing into the uterine wall, or implantation.
 There isn’t much you can do during implantation to impact the chances of pregnancy.
 If implantation does not occur, it probably means that the embryo had no chance of becoming a viable pregnancy.

 The process of implantation is usually complete between 8 – 10 days after ovulation.
 As soon as implantation is complete, the embryo starts producing hCG, which is the hormone that pregnancy tests detect.
 HCG sends a message to the corpus luteum to keep producing progesterone.